docrostov/kol-ts-starter/README.md

   print(checkMP());
 }
 ```
-- A helpful command within `yarn` is `yarn init`.
-This is useful for changing details about the package without needing to manually muck around `packages.json` and hoping you changed everything correctly.
-Call `yarn init` now, and provide a cool name for your package (without any spaces).
-You will be then asked further questions like what version of the package this is, a description of said package and so on.
-You can skip any you don't feel like answering by pressing enter.
-- Repeat the `yarn run build` from last time, and this time the scripts folder will have a subfolder named whatever you named the project.
-Neat!
 - Rather than manually copying the files every time you build your package, you can create a symlink that will let KoLMafia see the files in your repository folder.
 Keep in mind that you cannot do `./` completion with symlinks; you need to explicitly list out the entire file path.
 My symlink command on Mac OS was the following: `ln -s "$PWD/KoLmafia/scripts/PACKAGE_NAME ~/Library/Application\ Support/KoLmafia/scripts/` -- Windows and Linux users may need a different approach.
 - Once you make the symlink, you can call `PACKAGE_NAME/main-script-name.js` from the KoLMafia GCLI.
 Neat!